Authenticating Enrolled Cards

 Cardinal session continue

-function before proceeding with the authentication session
+function before proceeding with the authentication session.

 CardinalValidationDelegate

-(and implement a method
+protocol (and implement the

 stepUpDidValidate